jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (a) any agreement shall be deemed to have been entered into with the Minister of Lands on behalf of the network utility operator as if the land were required for a government work; and
   (b) all costs and expenses incurred by the Minister of Lands in respect of the acquisition of the land shall be recoverable from the network utility operator as a debt due to the Crown.
 (7) The amount of compensation payable for an estate or interest in land ordered to be taken under this section shall be assessed as if the designation or requirement had not been created.
+(8) Subsection (9) applies if the designation or requirement to which the order relates is for a critical infrastructure project—
+  (a) within the meaning of section 2 of the Public Works Act 1981; and (b) in relation to which the requiring authority may use Part 2A of that Act to acquire the owner’s land.
+(9) The owner must be paid compensation in recognition of the land being acquired for a critical infrastructure project and, for that purpose, must be treated as if they were an owner of land entitled to the compensation specified in section 39AAK(2)﻿(b) of that Act unless the exclusion in section 39AAL(1) applies.

 ### 186 Compulsory acquisition powers
+(1) A network utility operator that is a requiring authority may apply to the Minister for Land Information to have land required—
+  (a) for a project or work that is a critical infrastructure project within the meaning of section 39AAB of the Public Works Act 1981 acquired or taken under Part 2A of that Act, and, if the Minister for Land Information agrees, that land may be taken or acquired:
-(1) A network utility operator that is a requiring authority may apply to the Minister of Lands to have land required for a project or work acquired or taken under Part 2 of the Public Works Act 1981 as if the project or work were a government work within the meaning of that Act and, if the Minister of Lands agrees, that land may be taken or acquired.
+  (b) for any other project or work acquired or taken under Part 2 of the Public Works Act 1981 as if the project or work were a Government work within the meaning of section 2 of that Act, and, if the Minister for Land Information agrees, that land may be taken or acquired.
 (2) The effect of any Proclamation taking land for the purposes of subsection (1) shall be to vest the land in the network utility operator instead of the Crown.
 (3) Land which is subject to a heritage order shall not be taken without the consent of the heritage protection authority.
 (4) Any land held under any enactment or in any other manner by the Crown or a local authority may, with the consent of the Crown or that authority and on such terms and conditions (including price) as may be agreed, be set apart for a project or work of a network utility operator in the manner provided in sections 50 and 52 of the Public Works Act 1981 (with the necessary modifications), but the setting apart shall not be subject to sections 40 and 41 of that Act.
 Any land so set apart shall vest in the network utility operator.
-(5) Any claim for compensation under the Public Works Act 1981 in respect of land acquired or taken in accordance with this section shall be made against the Minister of Lands.
+(5) Any claim for compensation under the Public Works Act 1981 in respect of land acquired or taken in accordance with this section shall be made against the Minister for Land Information.
-(6) All costs and expenses incurred by the Minister of Lands in respect of the acquisition or taking of land in accordance with this section (including any compensation payable by the Minister) shall be recoverable from the network utility operator as a debt due to the Crown.
+(6) All costs and expenses incurred by the Minister for Land Information in respect of the acquisition or taking of land in accordance with this section (including any compensation payable by the Minister) shall be recoverable from the network utility operator as a debt due to the Crown.
 (7) Sections 40 and 41 of the Public Works Act 1981 shall apply to land acquired or taken in accordance with this section as if the network utility operator concerned were the Crown.
 (7A) This section does not apply if—
   (a) the network utility operator is a responsible SPV; and